Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/public-metadata.md

 ## Making metadata public

-So previously we uploaded our image resource, which is attached on our metadata json object on line 3.
+Previously we uploaded our image resource, which is attached on our metadata json object on line 3.
 This metadata json also needs to be uploaded so we can use the metadata link on the token.

 By having the image wrapped inside the metadata, it allows us to pass both the image and some richer details of the token, instead of passing just the image alone.